saaj376/SafeTrace/ROUTING_API_GUIDE.md

-# 🛣️ Routing API - Complete Guide
+# 🛣️ Routing API - Complete Guides

 ## Overview
 The Routing API has been fully implemented and fixed to calculate the shortest route using a sophisticated safety-aware pathfinding algorithm.